How emergency departments can help prevent suicide among at-risk patients: Five brief interventions

-- Safety Planning — Work with the patient to develop a list of coping strategies and resources they can use before or during a suicidal crisis.
+- Safety plans are developed collaboratively with clinicians guiding patients to identify coping strategies and resources patients can use before or during a suicidal crisis.